Central Intelligence Agency

-Unlike the Federal Bureau of Investigation (FBI), which is a domestic security service, the CIA has no law enforcement function and is mainly focused on overseas intelligence gathering, with only limited domestic intelligence collection.
-The CIA serves as the national manager for HUMINT, coordinating activities across the IC.
-It also carries out covert action at the behest of the President.
-It exerts foreign political influence through its paramilitary operations units, such as the Special Activities Center.
-The CIA was instrumental in establishing intelligence services in several countries, such as Germany's BND.
-It has also provided support to many foreign political groups and governments, including planning, coordinating, training in torture, and technical support.
-It was involved in carrying out several regime changes, terrorist attacks, and planned assassinations of foreign leaders.
+The CIA is headed by a director and is divided into various directorates, including a Directorate of Analysis and Directorate of Operations.
+Unlike the Federal Bureau of Investigation (FBI), the CIA has no law enforcement function and focuses on intelligence gathering overseas, with only limited domestic intelligence collection.
+The CIA is responsible for coordinating all human intelligence (HUMINT) activities in the IC.
+It has been instrumental in establishing intelligence services in many countries, and has provided support to many foreign organizations.
+The CIA exerts foreign political influence through its paramilitary operations units, including its Special Activities Center.
+It has also provided support to several foreign political groups and governments, including planning, coordinating, training and carrying out torture, and technical support.
+It was involved in many regime changes and carrying out planned assassinations of foreign leaders and terrorist attacks against civilians.